rgrove/sanitize/README.md

   * **:config** - The current Sanitize configuration Hash.

-  * **:is_whitelisted** - `true` if the current node has been whitelisted by a previous transformer, `false` otherwise.
-It's generally bad form to remove a node that a previous transformer has whitelisted.
+  * **:is_allowlisted** - `true` if the current node has been allowlisted by a previous transformer, `false` otherwise.
+It's generally bad form to remove a node that a previous transformer has allowlisted.

   * **:node** - A `Nokogiri::XML::Node` object representing an HTML node.
 The node may be an element, a text node, a comment, a CDATA node, or a document fragment.
 Use Nokogiri's inspection methods (`element?`, `text?`, etc.) to selectively ignore node types you aren't interested in.

+  * **:node_allowlist** - Set of `Nokogiri::XML::Node` objects in the current
+    document that have been allowlisted by previous transformers, if any.
+It's generally bad form to remove a node that a previous transformer has allowlisted.

   * **:node_name** - The name of the current HTML node, always lowercase (e.g.
     "div" or "span").
 For non-element nodes, the name will be something like "text", "comment", "#cdata-section", "#document-fragment", etc.

-  * **:node_whitelist** - Set of `Nokogiri::XML::Node` objects in the current
-    document that have been whitelisted by previous transformers, if any.
-It's generally bad form to remove a node that a previous transformer has whitelisted.

 ### Output

 A transformer doesn't have to return anything, but may optionally return a Hash, which may contain the following items:

-  * **:node_whitelist** -  Array or Set of specific Nokogiri::XML::Node objects
+  * **:node_allowlist** -  Array or Set of specific `Nokogiri::XML::Node`
-    to add to the document's whitelist, bypassing the current Sanitize config.
-    These specific nodes and all their attributes will be whitelisted, but their children will not be.
+    objects to add to the document's allowlist, bypassing the current Sanitize config.
+These specific nodes and all their attributes will be allowlisted, but their children will not be.

 If a transformer returns anything other than a Hash, the return value will be ignored.